 There are some situations in life that you never want to leave: your first road trip, a yoga class that ends with a ten-minute savasana, or an open-bar wedding with mini lobster rolls and a ban on any Pitbull songs.
 We feel the same way about Pearl, a neighborhood restaurant where you’ll meet your friends for dinner and end up staying for hours.

-Located on a quiet street in the Richmond, Pearl looks like a cross between a Southern mansion and the apartment you wish you had, with high ceilings, a balcony, and plenty of natural light from the big windows.
+Located on a quiet street in the Richmond, Pearl looks like a cross between a Southern mansion and the apartment you wish you had, with cushy leather booths, high ceilings, and plenty of natural light from the big windows.
 It’s somewhere you’ll feel at home as soon as you walk in and even if it’s your first time here, the friendly staff will still treat you like a regular - somehow knowing how you take your coffee and all about your secret fear of Pomeranians.

 The roasted cauliflower is crispy and the black tahini hummus is rich, complex, and probably could be massaged into your skin as some sort of youth serum.
 It’s fantastic.